 NOW PLAYING: Loading…

 1972 was one of the best years for Progressive Art Rock!
-This year brought with it a lot of musical discovery and variety — heavier British Art Rock, American singer-songwriter ballads and Top 40 Pop standards that featured strong hooks were all there!
+This year brought with it a lot of musical discovery and variety — heavier British artistic influence, American singer-songwriter ballads and Top 40 Pop standards that featured strong hooks — it was all there!
 As a mid-teen in 1972, my musical tastes were beginning to take shape as I’m sure yours were, too.
 It was a blast!

 In my opinion, Jethro Tull’s 1972 “Thick As A Brick” was, and still is, the best single produced composition of all-time.
 With that said, I’d love to know who your favorite artists and bands were from this year, so hit me back!

 - Minimum wage in the U.S. was $1.60 per hour